bioinf-fi/rDNA/README.md

 | **WGS + AS** |     28,696      |   56x    |  92.6%   |    1.4%    |        -        |
 | **WGS+AS+HTFC** |     47,265      |   91x    |  94.1%   |    1.8%    |        -        |

-> **Basecalling:** These datasets were basecalled using a new experimental ONT model called
-> **hyperbasecalling**, which offers higher precision compared to the standard SUP
-> (Super Accuracy) model.
-However, please note that this increased precision comes with a
-> computational cost, as hyperbasecalling is approximately **10x slower** than SUP.

 ### Methodology
+These datasets were basecalled using a new experimental ONT model called **hyperbasecalling**, which offers higher precision compared to the standard SUP (Super Accuracy) model.
+However, please note that this increased precision comes with a computational cost, as hyperbasecalling is approximately **10x slower** than SUP.

 To identify reads containing rDNA units, we aligned the sequencing data against an **rDNA array** reference (10x KY962518-ROT reference) using minimap2 version 2.30-r1287.
 This method outperformed single-unit reference mapping (one KY962518-ROT), yielding significantly higher coverage.